Ubudu/Android-IndoorLocation-SDK/README.md

 	mIndoorLocationManager.setIndoorLocationDelegate(mIndoorLocationDelegate);

-To use indoor location a map must be provided.
-Map it must be first created in the online Ubudu manager platform.
-To create and configure a map:
+To use indoor location an Ubudu Application must be first defined in the Manager Platform.
+The namespace uid must be then provided at the SDK initialization stage.
+To create an Indoor Location application please do the following:

--   go on the Ubudu manager platform,
+- 	go to the Ubudu Manager Platform ([http://manager.ubudu.com]()),

--   select a venue in Venues & indoor maps,

--	add new venue or go to the details of one of available venues,
+-   open details of one of the available venues (or create a new one) in `Venues & indoor maps ` section,

--	click on the Maps button and click Add,
+-	click on the `Maps` button and click `Add`,

--	configure and save all the map's information.
+-	configure and save all the map's information according to the map creation tool,

+- 	when your maps are ready go to the `Applications` section,

+-	choose one of the applications and edit it,

+-	go to the bottom of the edit page till you see `Indoor Location venues` section where you can add venues that have been created on your account to the application,

+-	press `Update Application` button to save your changes.

-Once the map creation process is completed the uuid (key) of the map is used by the mobile application.
-To download the map in the application its uuid must be given as an argument to the following method of `UbuduIndoorLocationManager`, for example:
+Once the application is ready its uid (namespace) is used by the mobile SDK to fetch all data and start indoor positioning.
+To plug the application to the Indoor Location SDK within your mobile app please to the following:

-	mIndoorLocalizationManager.loadMapWithKey("0c6e343044640133cedd1ad861f40fb6");
+	mSdk.setNamespace("1843291458ae318c504ab93bbd2cdd68a9002cde");

-After calling the method above the map's data will be automatically downloaded from the Ubudu manager platform at the SDK start.
+After calling the method above the application's data will be automatically downloaded from the Ubudu Manager Platform.
 To start the Indoor Location `start()` must be called:

-	mIndoorLocationManager.start();

-There are two callback methods in the delegate's interface that handle `start()` result:
+	mIndoorLocationManager.start(new UbuduStartCallback() {

+                @Override
+                public void success() {
+                    // SDK started
+                }

+                @Override
-	void startSucceed();
+                public void failure() {
+                    // SDK start failure
+                }

+                @Override
-	void startFailed();
+                public void restartedAfterContentAutoUpdated() {
+                    // SDK restarted after remote data auto-update }

+            });

-`startFailed()` is called when Indoor Location could not be started because of the network connection problems or corrupted map json file. `startSucceed()` is called when Indoor Location has been started successfully.
+`failure()` callback is called when Indoor Location could not be started because of the network connection problems or corrupted map json file. `success()` callback is called when Indoor Location has been started successfully.
 Location events will be automatically passed to proper the delegate's methods.

 To stop indoor location simply call: